Sorry, but nothing matched your search terms. Please try again with some different keywords.

 Hepatorenal syndrome is treated with:

 Ascites is the most common complication of cirrhosis (and most patients with ascites have ascites because of liver disease).
-The evaluation of patients with new ascites should include a diagnostic paracentesis to evaluate for ascites albumin, ascites fluid total protein and serum albumin.
+The evaluation of patients with new ascites should include a diagnostic paracentesis to evaluate for ascites albumin, ascites fluid total protein (AFTP) and serum albumin.

 New or worsening ascites from portal hypertensive causes should additionally prompt work-up with a RUQ US with duplex to rule out new portal system thrombosis.

 Refractory ascites occurs when patients do not respond to maximal doses of diuretics or cannot tolerate ↑ diuresis without compromise in renal function.
 These patients can be managed with serial large volume paracenteses and/or TIPS (addresses underlying portal hypertension).

 Set up the left side of your board as shown.
 The first part will discuss components of a “one-liner” or summary statement for patients with cirrhosis.
 You can give an example statement to help illustrate each part:

 “60 M with decompensated alcoholic cirrhosis with a baseline MELD-Na of 23 complicated by a history of ascites and encephalopathy who presents with ___. “

 Return to your table in section 2 of your board.

 General management principles applicable to all patients with pulmonary hypertension include: